AlexKempen/resume-wiki/wiki.md

 \*Not a lawyer (shh) so I can’t help you if you get into a Tom Clancy situation.

 \*\*I didn’t actually do this, it’s an example.
 Sure would be cool though.

 ---

-# Additional Discussion

-## Bolding/Highlighting Keywords

-Some people choose to highlight certain words on their resume by bolding certain key words or phrases.
-There are pros and cons to this approach.

-Pros:

-* Highlighting words can draw attention to relevant parts of your resume.
-This can be especially valuable given the limited time most readers will spend actually looking your resume.

-Cons:

-* If done too much, highlighting can come across as tacky or annoying.
-* Highlighting can cause experiences you have which don't involve a lot of technologies stand out in a negative way.
-* Highlighting can encourage readers to skip relevant experience.
-If a hiring manager is familiar with Java, they might opt to skip over experiences which don't mention Java directly by name.

-If you do decide to highlight, keep the following principles in mind:

-* Don't overdo it.
-Bold is generally best.
-Anything more is almost always too much.
-* Beware of imbalances.
-Highlighted keywords should throughout your resume, and not overly clustered in just one or two experiences.
-* Maybe don't highlight numbers.
-Highlighting numbers can come across as tacky and generally doesn't add much value.

----